 - The fact is, you are occasionally going to run into people who think you probably shouldn’t be playing this music, or think white people are generally bad for jazz.
 Some of them may be your friends.
 Some of them may be your heroes.
 Some of them may be German tourists who think jazz can only be played in sunglasses.
 Some of them may know much less about the music than you do.
 This is just a fact of life and a natural result of the history covered above.

 - This is indeed a drag.
 Trust me, I get it.
-It’s a drag to spend your life (and yes, it takes a lifetime) learning to play a form of music you love, only to know there are people who think you’ll never be authentic because of who your parents are.
+It’s a drag to spend your life (and yes, it takes a lifetime) learning to play a form of music you love, only to discover there are people who think you’ll never be authentic because of who your parents are.
 But:

 - Compared to what the black architects of this music went through over the first century of its existence, this is a pretty minor price to pay.
 No one is throwing you in jail.
 No one is making you walk in the back door or use a separate water fountain.
 There is no vast population of white jazz musicians being deprived of work by inferior black jazz musicians.
 Being called a thief is a hell of a lot nicer than some of the names I’m sure those pioneers heard on a regular basis.